 “It’s a lot for one little person to have to go through.
 It makes no sense.
 It’s a lot to take on, almost mind-boggling.”

 Mel said it wasn’t conclusive Xavier’s two conditions were linked but it was possible.

 “We will never know for sure,” she said.

 “You are fighting for their life.
 You’re always talking to doctors, feeding him …. there is always something to do.”

 Xavi, now 7, has been in remission from cancer since August and is also in unmedicated remission for his rheumatoid arthritis.
 So, after years of battling, it’s time for Xavi to enjoy his childhood and look forward to a lifetime of smiles!

 Mel said since Xavi was a child he has always taken the opportunity to pat a dog when the family are out and about.

 Because of COVID-19, Xavi's wish had to wait.
-But recently it came true, thanks to help from corporate supporters such as Pedigree.
+But recently it came true, thanks to help from corporate supporters s Pedigree.